Nerdio Manager Installation Guide

 Note: Several commands flash by.
 The script should take about 10 minutes to run.

-6. When the script completes, you are returned to the prompt.
+6. When the script is completed, you are returned to the prompt.
 The message Deployment completed successfully is displayed.

-1. Sign in to the Nerdio Manager web application as the Global Administrator and the subscription Owner.
+1. Sign in to the Nerdio Manager web application as the Global Administrator, or Privileged Role Administrator combined with Cloud Application Administrator, and the subscription Owner.

 2. Select Show advanced.